marttiphpbb/phpbb-ext-usernameoremailpasswordreset/README.md

 [Topic on phpBB.com]()

 By default in a phpBB board you need to provide both username and email to reset your password.
-With this extension enabled you need only to give the email address.
+With this extension enabled you need only to give your email address.

-Only users with a unique email address in the database will be able to have send a new password.
+Only users with a unique email address in the database will be able to have sent a new password.
 It is recommanded to check beforehand if all email addresses are unique.
 When you left the configuration option "Allow email address re-use" in the ACP (General > Board configuration > User registration settings) to the default "false" in your board, this will be the case.

 ## Requirements